 It is useful to decompose the polarization field of the CMB to two modes that are independent over the full sky, E and B modes.
 Together with the pattern of temperature anisotropy T, the CMB thus gives three auto- and three cross-spectra.
-The Planck satellite and larger aperture ground-based instruments measured the T spectrum to cosmic variance limit for $\ell \leq 1500$ .
+The Planck satellite and larger aperture ground-based instruments measured the T spectrum to cosmic variance limit for $\ell \le 1500$.
 Much information remains encoded in the E and B spectra, whose full exploration has just begun [1, 2, 3, 4, 5].
 The B mode has two contributions: a primordial component at a level that is theoretically characterized using r, and a 'lensing' component that is due to gravitational lensing of E modes by the large scale structure of the universe; See Figure 1.
 The current upper limit on r is r < 0.07 (95%) [6].

-The best measurement of the CMB spectrum - made by COBE/FIRAS approximately 25 years ago - shows that the average CMB spectrum is consistent with that of a blackbody to an accuracy of 5 parts in $10^5$ [7, 8].
+The best measurement of the CMB spectrum - made by COBE/FIRAS approximately 25 years ago - shows that the average CMB spectrum is consistent with that of a blackbody to an accuracy of 5 parts in 10^5 [7, 8].
 Distortions in this spectrum encode a wealth of new information.
-The distortion shapes are commonly denoted as $\mu$ - and y-types [9, 10].
-The $\mu$ -distortion arises from energy release in the early universe and can only be produced in the hot and dense environment present at high redshifts $z \ge 5 \times 10^4$ .
-The y distortions are caused by energy exchange between CMB photons and free electrons through inverse Compton scattering.
-These originate at lower
+The distortion shapes are commonly denoted as μ - and y-types [9, 10].
+The μ -distortion arises from energy release in the early universe and can only be produced in the hot and dense environment present at high redshifts $z \geq 5 \times 10^4$.
+The y distortions are caused by energy exchange between